Frequently Asked Questions

 Q: How many refugees are there and where do they come from?

-At the end of 2015, there were an estimated 21.3 million refugees worldwide.
+In June 2018, the UN estimated that there were 24.5 million refugees worldwide.
 Refugees exist throughout the world in areas of conflict.

 Q: What happens after a person becomes a refugee?